ecoiahq/content-ops-starter/content/pages/creative-services.md

         self:
           textAlign: center
     subtitle: ''
-    text: >+
+    text: >
-      <div style="text-align: center">We combine creativity with strategy to
+      ## Creativity with Purpose

+      We don’t just create content—we craft stories that connect, engage, and inspire.

+      With a **strong foundation in the UK broadcast media industry**, we give our partners the **creative advantage** to produce and deliver compelling assets that stand out.

+      ## Strategy-Driven Content Creation

-      produce content that resonates with your audience and amplifies your social and environmental impact.
-From video production and animation to graphic design and photography, we create visually engaging content that captures attention and drives results.</div>
+      We combine **creativity with strategy** to produce content that resonates with your audience while amplifying your **social and environmental impact**.

+      From **video production and animation** to **graphic design and photography**, we create **visually engaging content** that captures attention and drives real results.
     actions: []
     colors: bg-dark-fg-light
     styles: